AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/crimps.md

                 - ![](/images/troubleshooting/Microfit-Crimps.png)
                 - ![](/images/troubleshooting/Microfit-Crimps-Annotated.png)

         - Do a "pull test".
-Ensure that the pins do not come out.
+Ensure that the pins do not come out of the housings.
             - Microfits hold *very* strongly.
-The pins should be nearly impossible to pull out.
+The pins should be nearly impossible to pull out of the housings.
 The wire will usually tear before they ever come out.